 What Are The Curves On A Skate Deck Called?

-The curves on a skateboard are called “transition” or “ramps” including features like bowls, halfpipes, and quarterpipes that enable skaters to perform tricks and gain momentum, as well as providing unique challenges for those with a passion for roller skate trucks.
+The curves on a skateboard are called “transition” or “ramps” including features like bowls, halfpipes, and quarterpipes that enable skaters to perform tricks and gain momentum, especially in downhill, as well as providing unique challenges for those with a passion for roller skate trucks.
 That’s part of the skateboarding is evolutionary!

 What Are The Different Stages Of Skating That A Rider Can Experience?